4neesh/DevBlog/src/blogInProgress/052_JavaEngine.md

 <h4>Compiling vs Interpreting</h4>
 <p>
 When we write software code, we are, more-often-than-not, writing in a high-level language that is to be converted and understood by the computer.
-The high-level code contains easy-to-read syntax that is then compiled into a lower level language (such as machine code) that is to be executed by the CPU.
+The high-level code contains easy-to-read syntax that is then compiled into a lower level language (such as machine/binary code) that is to be executed by the CPU.
-The process of taking the high-level code and compiling it into a lower level is often a defining feature of a programming language that will underpin the performance and properties of the language.
+The process of taking the high-level code and translating it into a lower level is often a defining feature of a programming language that will underpin the performance and properties of the language.
 </p>
 <p>